 ...

 All the chemical analysis systems in CDR FOODLAB® line are engineered to ensure precision, reliability, and reproducibility through factory calibration and built-in self-check procedures that maintain long-term analytical consistency.
-This section explores the calibration process, why it is typically not required, and how the system’s optional calibration features provide advanced users with the flexibility to align results with alternative methods or historical data sets.
+This article explores the calibration process, why it is typically not required, and how the system’s optional calibration features provide advanced users with the flexibility to align results with alternative methods or historical data sets.

-1. Factory Calibration: Instant Precision
+1. Calibration during production: Instant Precision

 2. Automated Self-Check: Ensuring Ongoing Reliability